-Favourite thing to do in science I love going out to sea and exploring to collect my samples.
+Favourite thing to do in my job: I love going out to sea and exploring to collect my samples.
 I have to go aboard a large ship for weeks at a time to collect mud from the bottom of the ocean!

 I look at how climate change is affecting the biology of the oceans

 There is more CO2 in the atmosphere today than there has been for the entire of human history.
 This CO2 dissolves in the ocean and reacts with ocean water to create a weak acid.
 This is called “Ocean Acidification” and it is particularly harmful to bugs in the ocean which build their homes out of calcium carbonate (the same thing as chalk and the white cliffs of Dover).

 The microscopic bugs which I am looking at are called “Foraminifera” and they are very beautiful .
 They are also like time machines because they have existed for millions of years and are used by geologists to look at ancient climate change which happened when the dinosaurs lived.
 This is why I am using them to look at the recent past (the last 30 years) to see how they have been affected by the current climate change and ocean acidification which is happening today.

 Looking at beautiful bugs under the microscope, plotting graphs and meeting other scientists to talk about their discoveries